The-Balthazar/BrewWikiGen/README.md

 environment, and run.

 ## Configuring:
-The following values in `Run.lua` will probably need updating:
+Most of the following values in `Run.lua` will need updating for your setup:

 * `WikiGeneratorDirectory` should point to the cloned repo directory or location of `Generators.lua` and the other files.
 The actual location of